nopnop2002/esp-idf-video-streaming/README.md

 If the power supplied to the USB port is insufficient, the camera will not operate and ESP32 resets.

 ## USB Type-A Femail connector
+Breakout boards are available from AliExpress and eBay.

 ## USB camera with UVC support
 [Here](https://www.freebsd.org/cgi/man.cgi?query=uvc&sektion=4&manpath=freebsd-release-ports) is a list of USB cameras that support UVC that work with FreeBSD.